I’ve shared a lot about our first home purchase from the starter home purchase price to the easy ways we were paying it off faster to drop PMI.

 We didn’t have to do an appraisal but we did have to still provide a lot of paperwork.

 The video above shows the things you have to provide in order to refinance out of your FHA loan to a conventional mortgage during a refinance.
-Here are the things we had to provide during our refinance:

 - two years of tax returns